Sarah Michelle Gellar: Film output (2004–2010)

 After the end of Buffy the Vampire Slayer, Gellar reprised the role of Daphne in Scooby-Doo 2: Monsters Unleashed (2004).
 Like the first film, Scooby-Doo 2 was a commercial success despite a negative critical response.
 In Takashi Shimizu's The Grudge (2004), she portrayed Karen Davis, an exchange student in Tokyo who becomes exposed to a supernatural curse.
 The film received mixed reviews from critics, but was a major box office hit, grossing more than US$110 million in North America and US$187 million globally.
-She received a MTV Movie Award nomination for Best Frightened Performance as well as a Teen Choice Award nomination for Choice Movie Actress – Thriller.
-Gellar provided her voice for the character Gina Vendetti in The Simpsons episode "The Wandering Juvie", which aired in March 2004, and went on to voice several recurring characters of the animated television series Robot Chicken, starting in 2005.
+She received a MTV Movie Award nomination for Best Frightened Performance, as well as a Teen Choice Award nomination for Choice Movie Actress – Thriller.

+Gellar provided her voice for the character of Gina Vendetti in The Simpsons episode "The Wandering Juvie", which aired in March 2004.
+From 2005 to 2018, she voiced several recurring characters on the animated television series Robot Chicken.
+Though she only appeared in 15 episodes, she received a special credit in most episodes, due to her friendship with Seth Green, the series' co-creator.
+She originally provided voice-over work for the animated educational film Quantum Quest: A Cassini Space Odyssey, but following a lengthy post-production, her role was recast and voiced by Amanda Peet in the final version.

 Gellar starred in Richard Kelly's Southland Tales (2006) as a psychic adult film star who creates a reality television series based on prophetic visions.
 Drawn to the "batshit ambitious" ideas for the film, she accepted the role before she even read the script.
 Southland Tales polarised critics upon its debut at the 2006 Cannes Film Festival and found a limited audience in theaters.
 However, J. Hoberman for Village Voice remarked that the director contrived a "memorable" comic performance from Gellar, while the film gathered a cult following in subsequent years.
 In 2006, Gellar briefly reprised the role of Karen in the sequel The Grudge 2, and starred in Asif Kapadia's psychological thriller The Return, as a businesswoman haunted by memories of her childhood and the mysterious death of a young woman.
 The Return was a critical and commercial failure, grossing only US$11 million.
 Jeannette Catsoulis of The New York Times called it a "career stagnation".